 I. Core Course Requirements

-ENVS 0112 should be completed by the end of the sophomore year; all core courses must be completed by the end of the junior year.
-Only those students who have completed the core courses are eligible to enroll in advanced integrative work.
+If possible, ENVS 0112 should be completed by the end of the fourth semester, and all four core courses by the end of the sixth semester.
+However, students unable to meet that goal may enroll in later semesters.

 II.
 Focus Course Requirements

 Majors must complete the 7-8 course requirements for one of 17 established foci.
 Foci fall into one of four academic divisions: arts, humanities, natural sciences, and social sciences.
 These divisions govern which cognate courses a student may take.
 Courses taken within the focus that are not specified must be approved by the student’s advisor, who must come from the student’s focus.
 As indicated, some foci automatically qualify the student for joint major status.
 Environmental Studies foci are as follows (specific requirements for each can be found further below):

 - Environmental History